 If you purchased an SSL certificate and asked your WordPress hosting provider to install it for you, then you can contact them to fix it for you.

-If you manually installed SSL certificate, then try reinstalling it or contact your SSL certificate provider for support.
+If you manually installed the SSL certificate, then try reinstalling it or contact your SSL certificate provider for support.

 If that is the case, then you will not be able to see a secure padlock icon in your website’s address bar.

-There are two ways to fix SSL / HTTPS mixed content errors in WordPress.
-We will show you both of them and then you can pick one that works best for you.
+There are two ways to fix SSL/HTTPS mixed content errors in WordPress.
+We will show you both of them, and then you can pick one that works best for you.

-First, you need to make sure that you are using HTTPS in WordPress settings.
-Go to Settings » General page and make sure that WordPress Address and Site Address options have HTTPS URLs.
+First, you need to go to Settings » General and make sure that the ‘WordPress Address’ and ‘Site Address’ options have HTTPS URLs.

-If you see URLs starting with HTTP, then you need to go ahead and change them to HTTPS.
-Don’t forget to click on the save changes button to store your settings.
+If you see URLs starting with ‘http’, then you need to go ahead and change them to ‘https’.
+Don’t forget to click on the ‘Save Changes’ button to store your settings.

-Next, you need to find old HTTP URLs in your WordPress database and replace them with the new HTTPS URLs.
+Next, you need to find the old HTTP URLs in your WordPress database and replace them with the new HTTPS URLs.

 You can easily do that by installing and activating the Better Search Replace plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 The plugin will now update URLs in your WordPress database.

-WordPress allows you to enforce SSL / HTTPS for the admin area by entering the following line into your wp-config.php file.
+WordPress allows you to enforce SSL/HTTPS for the admin area by entering the following line into your wp-config.php file:

 define('FORCE_SSL_ADMIN', true);

-However, in some scenarios this setting alone would cause ‘Too many redirects‘ error.
-To fix this, you will need to add the following code to your wp-config.php file just before the line that says ‘That’s all, stop editing!
-Happy blogging.’.
+To fix this, you will need to add the following code to your wp-config.php file just before the line that says, ‘That’s all, stop editing!
+Happy blogging.’:

-4. Fix WordPress HTTP to HTTPS Redirect
+4. Fixing the WordPress HTTP to HTTPS Redirect

 WordPress will not automatically redirect HTTP requests to HTTPS unless you tell it to do so.
-If you are using a plugin like Really Simple SSL, then it would take care of redirects.
+If you are using a plugin like Really Simple SSL, then it will take care of redirects.
 Otherwise, you will have to manually set up redirects.

-To set up HTTP to HTTPS redirect, you need to add the following code to your .htaccess file.
+To set up HTTP to HTTPS redirect, you need to add the following code to your .htaccess file:

-<IfModule mod_rewrite.c> RewriteEngine On RewriteCond %{HTTPS} off RewriteRule ^(.*)$ https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301] </IfModule>
+RewriteRule ^(.*)$ https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.